-- At 120 days left for personal use, that’s 4 months worth of personal vacations.
+- At 120 days left for personal use, that’s 4 months worth of own vacations.

 - You’ll get your 2.5MUSD back (break-even) in 29 years at 67% usage (33% for personal use).

-- If you put your CapEx into bonds, you’d retain your 120M and increase it at the same rate of the yacht’s annual profit.
+- If you put your CapEx into bonds, you’d retain your 120M and increase it at the same rate as the yacht’s annual profit.
 Whereas a yacht is a depreciating asset, around 10% p.a.
-(5M purchase price, 4.5M the next year, 4.05M the next, and so on).
-So you if you sold the yacht after 10 years, it might be less than 50% of its value.
+(5M purchase price, 4.5M the next year, 4.05M, and so on).
+So if you sold the yacht after ten years, it might be less than 50% of its value.

 - You can even use your CapEx for real-estate, it will win out in the end instead of buying a yacht.

 - For people who can afford a yacht, it’s their way to do family/friends vacations, New Year’s Eve or Christmas Parties.
-They skip the traffic, having to pay for hotel rooms, beach/island hopping, dining-out or purchasing plane tickets.
-It might cost the same or a little bit more expensive than spending for a family vacation in Monaco or a cruise in the Carribean, but for the extra price, they get privacy and exclusivity.
-To put this into perspective for us average people; this is a rich person’s annual travel/vacation budget.
-It’s their equivalent of your budget for a trip to Bohol, road trip to La Union, etc.
+They skip the traffic, having to pay for hotel rooms, beach/island hopping, dining-out, or purchasing plane tickets.
+It might cost the same or a little bit more expensive than spending on a family vacation in Monaco or a cruise in the Carribean, but for the extra price, they get privacy and exclusivity.
+To put this into perspective for us, average people, this is a rich person’s annual travel/vacation budget.
+It’s their equivalent of your budget for a trip to Bohol, a road trip to La Union, etc.

-- A 2.5MUSD yacht is comparable to buying a 5 bedroom home in SF (2.75MUSD in Zillow).
+- A 2.5MUSD yacht is comparable to buying a five-bedroom home in S.F.
+(2.75MUSD in Zillow).
 Except that a yacht costs a lot to maintain, ~10% of its value per year.
-There are some cases of non-billionaire yacht owners often living in a simpler home than their yachts.
-They own a yacht to travel, have fun and occasionally charter out to cover costs.
+There are some cases of non-billionaire yacht owners often living in a more straightforward home than their yachts.
+They own a yacht to travel, have fun, and occasionally charter out to cover costs.

 - A 2.5MUSD yacht has more utility than a Bugatti Chiron sports car (2.75MUSD) or a Mercedes-AMG One (2.5MUSD).

-- If you’re really into it to for the business you could buy a Sail-type yacht.
-The capex and fuel costs will definitely be cheaper.
-Sail yachts usually costs half of a motor-based yacht or less.
+- If you’re really into it for the business, you could buy a Sail-type yacht.
+Capex and fuel costs will be cheaper.
+Sail yachts usually cost half of a motor-based yacht or less.
 Catamaran Sail Yachts are comparable to the price of motor-based yachts.

 - There’s also an upcoming market of solar-diesel hybrid yachts for, what they call, eco-friendly millionaires.

 - Manny Pacquiao’s 2011 Yacht costed P25M.
 Willie Revillame has 2 yachts in Subic.
-Gretchen Barretto also has 2 yachts.
-Chavit Singson’s P600M super yacht was used to transport Miss World candidates for island-hopping.
+Gretchen Barretto also has two yachts.
+Chavit Singson’s P600M superyacht was used to transport Miss World candidates for island-hopping.